 All of these facts and stats about heroin overdose combine to paint a very stark picture: heroin overdose is not only possible but also a highly probable situation.
 Just consider the fact that nearly a quarter of people who use heroin get addicted to opioids.
 Because addiction both increases your drive for consuming the drug and decreases the way your brain responds to it, it is no surprise that more than half a million Americans have a substance use disorder with heroin.
 Not only that, but the decreasing effects of the drug means that an overdose becomes more likely with sustained use.
 Heroin overdose is seen when addicts take increasingly larger doses of the drug to try to get their original high, eventually overloading their systems altogether.

-The number of deaths from heroin overdose have increased by more than six times in less than fifteen years, from two thousand overdose deaths in 2002 to nearly thirteen thousand overdose deaths in 2015.
+The number of deaths from heroin overdose has increased by more than six times in less than fifteen years, from two thousand overdose deaths in 2002 to nearly thirteen thousand overdose deaths in 2015.
 Heroin overdose is clearly not an uncommon occurrence.
 To put it in more specific terms, roughly 1 in every 50 addicts died from a heroin overdose in 2015.

-This number has only been rising over the past few years, and is likely to continue to rise unless something changes.
+This number has only been rising over the past few years and is likely to continue to rise unless something changes.
 The stats about heroin overdose make one thing clear: it is important that you do not minimize the detrimental health impact that sustained heroin abuse can have on your system, and do not ignore the very real possibility that you can die from a heroin overdose.
-Instead, take the time to learn what the symptoms of heroin overdose are and how overdose can be avoided through treatment and support.
+Instead, take the time to learn what the symptoms of a heroin overdose are and how overdose can be avoided through treatment and support.